-The same material that’s used to make metal-free crowns is used for porcelain veneers, so you can expect your smile to look completely natural once the veneers are placed.
+The same material that’s used to make metal-free dental crowns is also used for veneers, so you can expect your smile to look completely natural once the veneers are placed.
 The main difference is we don’t have to cover the entire tooth just to make it free of imperfections.
-Following your dental treatment, you can expect:
+Following your dental treatment with veneers, you can expect:

 - A beautiful restoration that lasts 15 years and longer with proper maintenance